Why skills-first hiring isn't enough.

-Today’s hiring practices have a problem: More companies than ever are assessing candidates based on their skills (81%, according to recent data) yet progress on diversity remains frustratingly slow.
-The hard truth is that removing degree requirements is a start, not a solution.
+More companies than ever are assessing candidates based on their skills (81%, according to recent data) yet progress on diversity remains frustratingly slow.

-Skills-based hiring can reshape who gets considered, who gets a chance, and who thrives.
-But that promise only holds if the approach is designed with equity in mind.
-Without intentional design, even progressive “skills-first” approaches risk reinforcing the same old barriers, but with different language.
+Without that intentional design, even progressive "skills-first" approaches risk reinforcing the same old barriers, just with different language.

 Related content